srinitishkumar/TEXT-TO-AVATAR-APPLICATION/README.md

 ├── App.tsx                # Main app component
 ├── index.tsx              # Entry point of the app
-└── styles/                # CSS and styling files Features to Add in Production
+└── styles/                # CSS and styling files Features to Add in Production :

 API Integration:Implemented Vite is likely being used as the build tool for this application, but it's important to understand Vite's role in the tech stack:

 Vite is primarily a frontend build tool and development server, not a backend technology.
-It's designed to provide fast development experiences for frontend applications built with frameworks like React, Vue, Angular, etc. to securely handle the Vidnoz API key and proxy requests to Vidnoz's Text-to-Avatar API.
+It's designed to provide fast development experiences for frontend applications built with frameworks like React, Vue, Angular to securely handle the Vidnoz API key and proxy requests to Vidnoz's Text-to-Avatar API.

 Avatar Caching: Store generated avatars for reuse and reduce API calls.
 Advanced Error Handling: Implement more detailed error feedback based on API responses.
 Rate Limiting: Prevent spamming of API requests by users.